phoenixframework/phoenix/0_overview.md

 ### Plug

 [Plug](http://hexdocs.pm/plug/) is Elixir's middleware layer.
 Conceptually, it shares a lot with other middleware layers like Rack for Ruby or WSGI for Python.
 Plugs are reusable modules that share the same very small, very regular public api.
-They provide discreet behaviors - like request header parsing or logging.
+They provide discrete behaviors - like request header parsing or logging.
 Because the Plug api is so consistent, they can be stacked and executed in a set order, like a pipeline.
 They can also be re-used within a project or across projects.

 Plugs can be written to handle almost anything, from authentication to parameter pre-processing, and even rendering.